exercism/julia/concepts/multi-dimensional-arrays/about.md

 Far back in the [Vectors][vectors] Concept, we noted that "_arrays can be of arbitrary size (subject only to memory constraints in your hardware), and can have arbitrarily many dimensions._"

 Since then, we have largely ignored arrays with more than one dimension, just to keep things simple.
-This will make more sense if you try reading the Julia reference documents, in their full complexity.
+This decision will make more sense if you try reading the Julia reference documents, in their full complexity.

 However, higher dimensional arrays are _very, very_ important in scientific computing, so we need to understand them.